pieterb/rackful/README.md

 Rackful
 =======

-a library for creating Rackfulful web services
+a library for creating Rackful web services

 Rationale
 ---------

-Confronted with the task of implementing a Rackfulful web service in Ruby, I checked out a number of existing libraries and frameworks, including Ruby-on-Rails, and then decided to brew my own, the reason being that I couldn't find a library or framework with all of the following properties:
+Confronted with the task of implementing a Rackful web service in Ruby, I checked out a number of existing libraries and frameworks, including Ruby-on-Rails, and then decided to brew my own, the reason being that I couldn't find a library or framework with all of the following properties: